ASSC 2017: A smashing success!

 Nearly 200 delegates attended the three-day event, this year aptly titled Going the Distance.
 Delegates from as far as Lethbridge made the several hundred kilometre trek to meet with fellow student services staff and attend daily sessions.
 The conference was spread over three buildings — the main administration building, the ARC building and the town’s multiplex facility

 The festivities began on Tuesday evening with a welcoming wine-and-cheese event.
 As delegates registered at the AU multiplex (and received some amazing swag including a book donated by our very own AU Press), they were ushered up the stairs to begin networking, unwind from their long drives, and chat about the next couple of days.
 The Hon.
 Marlin Schmidt, Minister of Advanced Education, joined us for the get-together and took the time to talk with many delegates about student services at our Alberta universities.
 Dr. Cindy Ives, Interim VP Academic, welcomed the delegates and officially opened the conference.

 AU President Neil Fassina welcomed delegates and introduced Minister Schmidt as the opening keynote.
-The event was livestreamed on the ASSC Facebook page and can be viewed here.
+The event was livestreamed on the ASSC Facebook page.
 Sessions began early Wednesday morning — with 44 different discussions offered over the three days, including:

 - Lollipop Moments: Finding and Recognizing that Sweet Spot in your Student Services Role (Speaker: Cheryl Christensen, Athabasca University)

 - The Blanket Exercise (Speaker: Blair Cunningham, SAIT)

 - Silo-Busting 2.0 (Speakers: Fazer Andrews, Peggy Lynn MacIssac, Mike MacLean and Jennifer Rempel, Athabasca University)